BetMGM Missouri bonus code CBSSPORTS: Pre-register today and get $100 bonus plus up to $1,500 in bonus bets

 Missouri sports betting will launch on December 1, but you can pre-register and sign up with the MGM Missouri promo code CBSSPORTS to get bonus bets to wager on teams such as the Kansas City Chiefs and the Missouri Tigers

-Black Friday is filled with deals providing discounts for your purchases, but how many are offering you free money to spend simply by signing up for their sites?
-On Black Friday, as during the entire pre-registration period, BetMGM is offering Missouri residents up to $1,500 in bonus bets if your first bet loses, plus $100 in bonus bets just for creating an account during the Missouri pre-registration period with the latest BetMGM bonus code.
-Create your sports betting account today to be ready for when Missouri sports betting apps go live on Monday, Dec.
-1. In a few days, you'll be able to use those bonus funds on Missouri teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues, or hundreds of other sports and teams around the world on BetMGM Sportsbook.
+We are quickly approaching the end of the pre-registration period and moving toward the official live period of Missouri sports betting, and Missouri residents may want to capitalize on a perk of the current BetMGM bonus code available specifically during the pre-registration period.
+The latest BetMGM bonus code gives new users up to $1,500 in bonus bets if your first bet loses, plus $100 in bonus bets just for creating an account during the Missouri pre-registration period.
+Missouri sports betting apps, like BetMGM, go live on Monday, including the ability to bet Chiefs vs. Texans in a Sunday, Dec.
+7 matchup.
+Missouri residents can also wager on the Missouri Tigers, St. Louis Blues, or hundreds of other sports and teams around the world on BetMGM Sportsbook.
 Sign up for BetMGM to claim your $100 in bonus bets and Missouri first bet offer here:

 How to claim the BetMGM promo code